Excess Water Use#

 Commercial Rate Codes Only#

-2. Sign up for MyWater: Monitor your hourly water use and receive free leak alerts via email with Utilities' online tool (formerly known as WaterSmart).
+Sign up for MyWater: Monitor your hourly water use and receive free leak alerts via email with Utilities' online tool (formerly known as WaterSmart).

 – MyWater Guide: How to find your allotment and up-to-date water usage.

-3. Reduce water use through efficiency and conservation projects: Apply for rebates and receive a Landscape Water Budget, efficiency check or indoor water audit.
+- Reduce water use through efficiency and conservation projects: Apply for rebates and receive a Landscape Water Budget, efficiency check or indoor water audit.

-• Allotment: The volume of water a given tap can use in a 12-month period (Dec.
+Allotment: The volume of water a given tap can use in a 12-month period (Dec.
 1 – Nov.
 30) before incurring an Excess Water Use surcharge.
 The allotment volume is based on the amount of WSR satisfied at the time of development plus any increases to the allotment paid for after development.
 A customer may increase their allotment at any time by paying WSR fees or providing City water certificates and credits.

-• Commercial: All non-residential commercial, industrial, public entity, group housing, nursing homes, fraternities, hotels, motels, commonly owned areas, clubhouses, and pools, including HOA common spaces and irrigation accounts.
-Multifamily development and redevelopment do not fall into this category.
+Commercial: All non-residential commercial, industrial, public entity, group housing, nursing homes, fraternities, hotels, motels, commonly owned areas, clubhouses, and pools, including HOA common spaces and irrigation accounts.
+Multi-family development and redevelopment do not fall into this category.

-• WSR Fee: A development fee collected to pay for the use of water necessary to serve the development.
+- Water Supply Requirement (WSR): A WSR fee is collected to pay for the use of water necessary to serve a development.
 It covers the impacts of that new development or redevelopment on the water supply, from the source all the way to the water treatment facility.
+WSRs provide the revenue to develop reliable water resources for the development, including water rights and associated infrastructure.

 How are allotments determined?